LATEST POSTS...

 ◊ I’d rather have a cup of tea. = I’d prefer to have a cup of tea / I'd prefer a cup of tea.

-BUT, with certain verbs - like/enjoy/appreciate - the meaning changes a little:
+BUT, with certain verbs - like/enjoy/appreciate - the meaning changes a little.
+Compare the following two sentences:

 ◊ I'd rather have a beer = I'd prefer to have a beer.